zhandao/i_am_i_can/README.md

 # examples
 role.can :fly # => 'Permission Assignment Done' or error message role.permissions # => [<#UserPermission id: ..>]
+# you can also passing permission instances to `actions` params, like:
+role.can *UserPermission.all

 # === Cancel Assignment ===
 # method signature